nvaccess/nvda/readme.md

 		* On the Individual components tab, ensure the following items are selected:
 			* MSVC v142 - VS 2019 C++ ARM64 build tools
 			* C++ ATL for v142 build tools (ARM64)

-When installing Visual Studio, you can import the config:
-When you show the `nvda\extras\.vsconfig` file in the source folder of NVDA to Visual Studio Installer by following the steps of:
-1. Visual Studio Installer
-2. More
-3. Import configuration
-4. browse

-Visual Studio Installer automatically checks components.

 ### Git Submodules
 Most of the dependencies are contained in Git submodules.